 Remember when you were a kid and you had to sit through a block of D.A.R.E. (that’s Drug Abuse Resistance Education for the non-alumni) assemblies to learn how the world is full of dangerous drug peddlers waiting to ambush you at every corner so they can shove a wad of pills, needles, and marijuana down your throat and get you hooked for life?
 And remember reading about how the D.A.R.E. program has had “no statistically significant long-term effect on preventing youth illicit drug use“?
 Do you recall hearing about how D.A.R.E. received a $13.7 million grant to create a new curriculum that would be more effective in preventing drug use among minors?

-Well, clearly the "new" D.A.R.E. program that's focused on "keepin' it REAL" is smarter, more modern, and more reasonable than the D.A.R.E. lessons us twenty and thirty-somethings recall being subjected to in elementary school.
-Instead of rehearsing "just say no" skits and learning corny rap songs about how "drug-free is the way to be!", today's D.A.R.E. kids have stepped firmly into the 21st century and are learning that "for every one joint of marijuana, four teenagers become burdened with pregnancy," according to a news story that was posted on the program's website.
-They're keepin' it real, all right — here in Washington we're up to our eyeballs in pregnant teenagers thanks to the state's legal retail cannabis market.
-We have to plow the streets every morning, we've got so many.
+Well, clearly the “new” D.A.R.E. program that’s focused on “keepin’ it REAL” is smarter, more modern, and more reasonable than the D.A.R.E. lessons us 20 and 30-somethings recall being subjected to in elementary school.
+Instead of rehearsing “just say no” skits and learning corny rap songs about how “drug-free is the way to be!”, today’s D.A.R.E. kids have stepped firmly into the 21st century and are learning that “for every one joint of marijuana, four teenagers become burdened with pregnancy,” according to a news story that was posted on the program’s website.

 - “Marijuana candies, sold on the street as ‘Uncle Tweety’s Chewy Flipper’ and ‘Gummy Satans’ are taking the country by storm.”